aljazfrancic/crypto-sniping-bot/README.md

 A high-performance bot for sniping newly created liquidity pools on DEXes.
 This MVP provides core functionality for automated token trading with safety features.

+## 📚 Documentation

+- [Tutorial](docs/tutorial.md) - Step-by-step guide to setting up and using the bot
+- [API Reference](docs/api.md) - Detailed API documentation for all components
+- [Architecture](docs/architecture.md) - System design and component interaction

 ---

 ## 🚀 Quickstart